IL-6 prevents Th2 cell polarization by promoting SOCS3-dependent suppression of IL-2 signaling

 摘要

-Defective interleukin-6 (IL-6) signaling has been associated with Th2 bias and elevated IgE levels.
+Defective interleukin-6 (IL-6) signaling has been associated with Th2 bias and elevated IgE.
 However, the underlying mechanism by which IL-6 prevents the development of Th2-driven diseases remains unknown.
-Using a model of house dust mite (HDM)-induced Th2 cell differentiation and allergic airway inflammation, we showed that IL-6 signaling in allergen-specific T cells was required to prevent Th2 cell differentiation and the subsequent IgE response and allergic inflammation.
+Using a model of house-dust-mite (HDM)-induced Th2 differentiation and allergic airway inflammation, we show that IL-6 signaling in allergen-specific T cells was required to prevent Th2 development and subsequent IgE response and allergic inflammation.
 Th2 cell lineage commitment required strong sustained IL-2 signaling.
-We found that IL-6 turned off IL-2 signaling during early T-cell activation and thus inhibited Th2 priming.
-Mechanistically, IL-6-driven inhibition of IL-2 signaling in responding T cells was mediated by upregulation of Suppressor Of Cytokine Signaling 3 (SOCS3).
+Importantly, we found that IL-6 turned off IL-2 signaling during early T cell activation and thus inhibited Th2 priming.
+Mechanistically, we found that IL-6-driven inhibition of IL-2 signaling in responding T cells was mediated by upregulation of Suppressor Of Cytokine Signaling 3 (SOCS3).
 This mechanism could be mimicked by pharmacological Janus Kinase-1 (JAK1) inhibition.
-Collectively, our results identify an unrecognized mechanism that prevents the development of unwanted Th2 cell responses and associated diseases and outline potential preventive interventions.
+Collectively, our results identify an unrecognized mechanism that prevents the development of unwanted Th2 cell responses and associated diseases and outline potential preventive interventions. ### Competing Interest Statement The authors have declared no competing interest.

 更多